Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety: Implementation

 EVM is a stack-based machine: operands are pushed to the top of the stack, a computation is performed, the operands are popped, then the result is pushed back in. \autoref{fig:conco} shows an \texttt{ADD} instruction, assuming arguments named \texttt{a} and \texttt{b} holding concrete values 1 and 2, respectively.
 The left side shows the concrete computation 1+2=3.
 On the right side, each box with round corners is an \texttt{SVT} node.
 The stack does not hold concrete values, but references to \texttt{SVT} nodes.
 In this case, the top element after the operation points to the tree with the root \texttt{EVMADD} and children \texttt{a} and \texttt{b}.
 For readability, we denote the tree as \texttt{EVMADD(a, b)}.

-\textbf{Example.} The concolic executor requires substantial understanding about the Solidity specification \cite{soliditydoc} and the EVM specification \cite{wood2014ethereum}.
-Due to space constraints, we skip many details and use the EVM code segment in \autoref{fig:evmexe} as an example.
-The figure shows the initial stack and the stack before \texttt{925 JUMPI}.
-Essentially, the code pushes two elements onto the stack top: the first is \texttt{0x03a3} (\ie, decimal value 931); the second is \texttt{ISZERO (LT (SLOAD (MapElement (MultiVulnToken.balances, Partial32B((12, 31), \_from))), EVMADD(\_fee, \_value)))}.
+\autoref{fig:evmexe} shows a code trace segment, as well as the initial stack and the stack before \texttt{925 JUMPI}.
+The code pushes two elements onto the stack top: one is \texttt{0x03a3} (\ie, jump destination 931); the other is \texttt{ISZERO (LT (SLOAD (MapElement (MultiVulnToken.balances, Partial32B((12, 31), \_from))), EVMADD(\_fee, \_value)))}.
+Note that an Ethereum address is 20 bytes, which is denoted by the node \texttt{Partial32B((12, 31), ...)}, \ie, the lower 20 bytes of a 32-byte value.
+More details are given in Appendix \ref{sec:SVT}, which are not necessary for the rest of this section.

-A thorough understanding of the EVM code is not required for this section, but some clarifications may help.